Our Program

 Triumph incorporates positive experiences throughout the program to help build leadership, independence, problem solving, peer mentoring, and life skills.

-Activities such as sports, art, exercise, cooking, dog training, hiking, camping, fishing, skiing/snowboarding, etc. will be part of a resident’s daily activities.
+Activities such as sports, art, exercise, cooking, hiking, camping, fishing, skiing/snowboarding, etc. will be part of a resident’s daily activities, where possible.

 Triumph developed Box Elder County’s first Rugby Program, which is a part of Utah Youth Rugby Association and USA Rugby.
 The team is comprised of Triumph students and youth in Box Elder County.
 Rugby is a good outlet for students to relieve stress, anxiety, depression and anger management.
 They also learn hard work, teamwork, brotherhood, patience, and humility.